-Extremity attack utilizes a statistic we termed extremity, which quantifies how extreme an individual’s gene expression level is among the expression levels of all the samples.
-For the gene expression level, ek, extremity is defined as:

-extremityek=rank of ekin {e1,e2,…, ene}ne-0.5

-where ek is the expression level of kth individual.
+In this section, we present a simple approach for estimating the a posteriori distribution of eQTL genotypes given the expression levels.
+For this, the attacker exploits the knowledge that the eQTL genotypes and expression levels are linearly correlated with each other and therefore extremes of the gene expression levels (highest and smallest expression levels) coincide with extremes of the genotypes (homozygous genotypes).
+Therefore, given the gradient of association, the attacker can very roughly estimate the joint distribution of the eQTL genotypes and expression levels.
+This idea is illustrated Fig XX.
+Using the joint distribution, the attacker can compute the a posteriori distribution of genotypes given gene expression levels.
+To quantify the extremeness of expression levels, we use a statistic we termed extremity.
+For the gene expression levels for kth eQTL, ek, extremity of the jth individual with expression level ek,j is defined as

+extremityek,j=rank of ek,jin {ek,1,ek,2,…, ek,ne}ne-0.5.

 Extremity is bounded between -0.5 and 0.5.
 Figure SXX shows the mean absolute extremity distribution of all the gene expression levels for all the individuals.
-The average absolute extremity per individual is around 0.25.
+The posterior distribution of kth eQTL genotypes can be formulated as

+PVk=0 Ek=ek,j)=0 if extremityek,j×ρEk,Vk>0 1 otherwise

+PVk=2 Ek=ek,j)=1 if extremityek,j×ρEk,Vk>0 0 otherwise

+PVk=1 Ek=ek,j)=0.

-Figure XX illustrates the extremity attack.
-Extremity attack utilizes the fact that the more extreme gene expression levels most likely coincide with one of the extreme genotypes, i.e., homozygous genotypes (Refer to Methods Section 4.7).
-For example, if the gradient of association between eQTL genotype and expression levels is positive, the individuals that have high positive extremity are most likely to have genotype value of 2 and the individuals with high negative extremity are most likely to have eQTL genotype value of 0 and vice versa when the gradient is negative.
-One aspect of the extremity attack is that it predicts only homozygous (i.e., most extreme) genotypes.
-Figure XX shows the accuracy of genotypes predictions with extremity attack.
-As expected the accuracy of genotype predictions increase with increasing correlation threshold.
+From the a posteriori probabilities, when the sign of the extremity and the reported correlation are the same, the attacker assigns the genotype value 2, and otherwise, genotype value 0.
+Finally, the genotype value 1 is never assigned in this prediction method, i.e., the a posteriori probability is zero.
+Using these probabilities, we utilized extremity based prediction and assessed the accuracy.
+Figure XX shows the accuracy of genotypes predictions changing correlation threshold on the selected set of eQTLs.
+As expected, the accuracy of genotype predictions increases with increasing correlation threshold.

-We next used the extremity based prediction in the individual identification framework (Fig 2).
-Fig XX shows the fraction of vulnerable individuals.
+We next utilized the extremity based prediction in the 2nd step of the individual characterization framework (Fig 2) and evaluated the fraction of characterizable individuals in the GEUVADIS dataset.
 We utilized the correlation based eQTL selection in step 1, then extremity based genotype prediction in step 2.
 In step 3 the individual is assigned as the individual whose genotype matches closest to the predicted genotypes.
+Fig XX shows the fraction of vulnerable individuals.
 More than 95% of the individuals are vulnerable for most of the parameter selections.
-In addition, when the gender and/or population information is present as auxiliary information (red and green colored plots), the fraction of vulnerable individuals increases to 100% for most of the eQTL selections.
-These results suggest that extremity based linking attack, although technically simple, can be utilized to generate a significant amount of vulnerability.
+In addition, when the gender and/or population information is present as auxiliary information (red and green plots), the fraction of vulnerable individuals increases to 100% for most of the eQTL selections.
+These results suggest that linking attack with extremity based genotype prediction, although technically simple, can be extremely effective in characterizing individuals.

 CONCLUSION AND DISCUSSION